Soundscape Captioning using Sound Affective Quality Network and Large Language Model: Human evaluation (SoundSCaper experiment)

 \subsubsection{SoundSCaper captions}

 As described in Section \ref{sec::LLM}, SoundSCaper automatically generates target descriptions.

-Finally, 120 soundscape captions are evaluated, 60 of which are derived from SoundSCaper, and the remaining 60 are annotated by the two experienced soundscape experts.
-These captions are randomized.
-A jury of 16 audio/soundscape experts evaluated each caption based on the experimental instructions.
-Human assessment instructions for participants, assessment data, and expert assessment statistics' metadata (no participant information) are all public on the \textbf{\textit{homepage}}.
+Finally, 120 soundscape captions are evaluated, 60 of which are derived from the proposed SoundSCaper system, and the remaining 60 are annotated by the two experienced soundscape experts.
+These captions are randomized. \mybluehl{These captions were evaluated by a jury of 16 audio/soundscape experts and another jury of 16 laypersons, totaling 32 participants from 8 countries, including the UK, Singapore, Belgium, Canada, and France.} Human assessment instructions, assessment data, and statistics' metadata are publicly available on the \textbf{\textit{homepage}}. \mybluehl{Based on a self-assessment of the study's risks, ethical approval for this research was obtained from the Faculty of Engineering and Architecture of Ghent University.}